chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 CFD-DEM Parameter File
 -----------------------

 The CFD simulation is to be carried out using the packed bed simulated in the previous step.
-Here We will focus on the modified section as well.
+Here we will focus on the modified section as well.

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~